ErnstHaagsman/guestbook/deployment/DEPLOYMENT.md

 and the role that the application uses.
 Then run 'schema.sql' on the database, and make sure to:

-    GRANT ALL PRIVILGES ON TABLE entries TO [name of your role];
+    GRANT ALL PRIVILEGES ON TABLE entries TO [name of your role];

 At this point, fill out the secrets yml file with the base64 encoded versions of your database's jdbc URL, role name, and password.